fraxken/ebook_nodejs/en/chapters/5-nodejs/5-event-loop.md

 When we talk about events-loop we often talk about the [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern) since 1996 (it's the principle that defines the fundamentals and that will allow you to understand other competition patterns like [Proactor](https://en.wikipedia.org/wiki/Proactor_pattern)).

-In the context of an Event-loop/Reactor we often also speak of [Round-robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) and [Multiplexing](https://en.wikipedia.org/wiki/Multiplexing) (and Demultiplexing).
+In the context of an Event-loop/Reactor we often also speak of [Round-robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) algorithm and Events demultiplexing.

 Simple diagram of a Reactor (events loop).